DiUS/esp-joker/README.md

 ## Building and flashing

+First, ensure you have either recursively checked out the repo, or explicitly initialise the submodules with `git submodule update --init --recursive`.
+The jokes database is sourced from a submodule, and the build will fail if the submodule is not available.

-Assuming the ESP-IDF has been set up and activated, and the ESP-S3-BOX is connected, simply:
+With that done, and assuming the ESP-IDF has been set up and activated, simply:

 ```
   idf.py build